Jess Fishlock: FFC Frankfurt loan

-Fishlock spent the 2014–15 Reign FC off-season on loan in the Frauen-Bundesliga with FFC Frankfurt.
+Fishlock spent the 2014–15 Seattle Reign FC off-season on loan in the Frauen-Bundesliga with FFC Frankfurt.
 She was a vital part of the team's success, starting in all available matches.
 Frankfurt was unbeaten in the second half of the season, a run which led them to be crowned the champions of Europe.
 Although Fishlock returned to Seattle prior to the 2015 UEFA Women's Champions League Final, she was considered a huge part of the team's journey to the championship title by players, staff and fans and subsequently earned a UEFA Women's Champions League medal.

+Melbourne City loan

+Fishlock played on loan for Melbourne City FC in the Australian W-League during the 2015-16, 2016-17, and 2017-18 seasons.
+During the club's inaugural season in 2015-16, Fishlock was a starting midfielder and helped the new expansion team win a historic Premiership and Championship double.
+Fishlock worked as a player-assistant coach during the season.
+After returning on loan the following season, Fishlock helped the club win the first-ever consecutive W-League titles.
+During the 2017-18 season, Fishlock was instrumental in City winning its third consecutive championship title and was named Player of the Match.

 Reading loan

-On 19 August 2020, it was confirmed that Fishlock had joined Reading Women on loan from OL Reign.
+On 19 August 2020, it was confirmed that Fishlock had joined Reading Women on loan from Seattle Reign FC.
 The deal was signed as doubts remained about when the NWSL would resume.
 During a match against Brighton & Hove Albion, she scored two goals lifting Reading to a 3–1 win.